-To achieve set strategic corporate goals, the industry captains embarked on cost-saving measures, which involves the reordering of priorities, restructuring, and maximizing work efforts by concentrating on core business areas, mergers, acquisitions, total overhauling of processes, functions, and procedures.
-The products of the restructuring processes across the value chain of Nigeria's oil and gas sector have resulted in huge divestments from the on-shore environment by the multinationals.
-These repositioning strategies left trails of galloping outsourcing of jobs, cuts in recurrent expenditure, leading to the enthronement of "lean and mean" company organizational structures.
-These have also compelled some companies to freeze wages, suspend the annual or biennial collective bargaining cycles and downsize.
-However, a combination of these challenges and strategies have fatal consequences for industrial relations' practice and the country in the form of increased outsourcing, massive redundancies, workplace dysfunctions, strife between employees' and employers' representatives over collective bargaining leading to escalating industrial actions and a saturated unemployment market.
+To achieve strategic corporate goals, industry captains embarked on cost-saving measures.
+These measures involved the reordering of priorities, restructuring, and maximizing work efforts by concentrating on core business areas, mergers, acquisitions, and the total overhauling of processes, functions, and procedures.
+The restructuring processes across the value chain of Nigeria’s oil and gas sector resulted in huge divestments from the onshore environment by the multinationals.
+These repositioning strategies have resulted in galloping outsourcing of jobs and cuts in recurrent expenditures, leading to the adoption of “lean and mean” company structures.
+They have also compelled some companies to freeze wages, suspend the annual or biennial collective bargaining cycles, and downsize.
+However, a combination of these challenges and strategies can have fatal consequences for industrial relations practices and the country.
+These consequences include increased outsourcing, massive redundancies, workplace dysfunction, and strife between employee and employer representatives over collective bargaining, leading to escalating industrial actions and a saturated unemployment market.

-With these scenarios, collective bargaining tends to be taking the hit, and the workplace is becoming a fertile agar plate for growing workplace conflicts.
-Companies that were unable to adapt to these changes in fast enough strides collapsed at dizzying paces.
-With all these myriads of organizational challenges, ongoing alignments, and realignments, the retrenched and aggrieved workers agitate for more enhanced severance benefits.
-Simultaneously, the union leaders engage in aggressive and bitter cyclical negotiations with employers' representatives for enhanced pay and pension benefits.
-These have further worsened the dysfunctions in the workplace.
+With these scenarios, collective bargaining tends to be taking the hit, and the workplace is becoming a fertile agar plate for workplace conflicts.
+Companies that were unable to adapt to these changes fast enough collapsed at a dizzying pace.
+With myriad organizational challenges, ongoing alignments, and realignments, the retrenched and aggrieved workers agitate for more enhanced severance benefits.
+Simultaneously, the union leaders engage in aggressive and bitter cyclical negotiations with employer representatives for enhanced pay and pension benefits.
+These have worsened dysfunction in the workplace.

 The modern-day enterprise has a mix of human resource contracts and strategies.
-The first set of employees on the organization's internal payroll system is usually referred to as payroll-staff or the permanent staff.
-The second category of payroll staff that may not have a permanent status but directly draw salaries from the organizations' payroll is the direct contract hire.
-This group is usually made up of experienced or newly recruited employees above the usually stated employment age brackets for starters and may or may not have designated slots on the organogram.
+The first set of employees on the organization’s internal payroll system is usually referred to as payroll staff, or permanent staff.
+Employees in the second category may not have a permanent status, but they directly draw salaries from the organization’s payroll; they are called the direct contract hire.
+This group is usually made up of experienced or newly recruited employees who are older than the usually stated employment age brackets for starters and may or may not have designated slots on the organogram.
 At times, the age may fit into the frame of those who should be directly employed as payroll staff but have been recruited as contract staff as a cost curtailment measure.
-This set of employees is excluded from earning all the emoluments and benefits attached to that of the regular staff.
+This set of employees is excluded from earning all the emoluments and benefits attached to regular staff.
 The payroll staff is usually unionized without any encumbrances.

 The third category of workers is usually referred to as causal workers, tempos, or temporary staff.
 This group works indirectly for the principal companies through designated third-party contractors.
-These categories of workers go through many hurdles to become unionized.
+This category of workers goes through many hurdles to become unionized.
 Their pay structure is quite different from that of payroll staff and usually less attractive.

-In terms of employment security, unionized workers' plight is less hazardous than that of the non-unionized workers.
-Workers in agitating for the redistribution of profits on their previous organizational efforts, emplacement of competitive welfare packages, and improvements in their wages understand that the capitalists will not be willing to part with profit earnings when confronted on an individual basis.
-They realized that the only way to get part of the organizational pie is to join forces by forming a trade union, which will enable them to collectively seek ways of improving their wages and status within the undertaking.
+The employment security of unionized workers is less hazardous than that of the nonunionized workers.
+Workers agitating for the redistribution of profits during their previous organizational efforts, emplacement of competitive welfare packages, and improvements in their wages understand that capitalists will not be willing to part with profits when confronted on an individual basis.
+They realize that the only way to get a piece of the organizational pie is to join forces by forming a trade union, which will enable them to collectively seek ways of improving their wages and status within the undertaking.